 Side Effects Of Shatter Weed

 Due to its high THC content, shatter weed use comes with more potential short-term side effects than traditional marijuana use.
 In addition to pleasant effects like euphoria and a sense of calm, shatter weed can cause anxiety, paranoia, and even psychosis when too much is taken.

 Long-term side effects from shatter weed use include:

-Increased heart rate and blood pressure that can lead to strokes
+- Increased heart rate and blood pressure can lead to strokes

 Shatter weed is created by extracting oil from the marijuana plant.
 This requires a powerful solvent—butane in the case of shatter weed.
 Butane is both volatile and flammable, making the risk of fires and explosions a constant concern for individuals trying to produce their own shatter weed.
 But even if a user doesn’t make their own product, dabbing, arguably the most common way of consuming shatter, is dangerous.
 Dabbing involves heating an “oil rig” (an apparatus similar to a bong) with a blowtorch before inhaling the drug.

 This process is risky for two main reasons.
 First, because it involves using a blowtorch while potentially intoxicated, and second because the user inhales oxidized metal (from the dabbing nail) and benzene.
 Benzene exposure has been linked to leukemia and fetal abnormalities.

 Is Shatter Marijuana Addictive?

 Due to its recent appearance on the cannabis market, not much is known about shatter weed’s long-term addictiveness.
 That being said, some preliminary evidence suggests it could be both dangerous and addictive.
 These findings go against the typically-held view that marijuana products are safe.